dineshreddynaredla/react-book-repo/patterns/hooks.md

 Hooks let you `split one component into smaller functions` based on what `pieces are related` (such as setting up a subscription or fetching data), rather than forcing a split based on lifecycle methods

 ## What is a hook?
 Let's try to answer that question by working ourselves through some of the Hooks offered to us.
+First let's have an overview of the different Hooks available to use:
+- useState, this is a hook that allows you to use state inside of function component
+- useEffect, this is a hook that allows you to perform side effect in such a way that it replaces several life cycle methods

 ### First example - useState
 This Hook let's us use state inside of a function component.
 Yep I got your attention now right?
 Usually that's not possible and we need to use a class for that.
 Not anymore.
 Let's show what using `useState` Hook looks like: